MageMe EU Withdrawal | Configuration Reference

 Complete reference for every admin setting in Stores → Configuration → MageMe Extensions → EU Withdrawal.

-The page is structured to mirror the admin form — the eight sections are laid out in lifecycle order: General module setup → what the customer sees pre-contract → what's eligible at all → when the clock runs → special digital waiver path → storefront UI → customer emails → after-the-fact retention.
+The page is structured to mirror the admin form — the sections are laid out in lifecycle order: General module setup → which markets the flow is offered in → what the customer sees pre-contract → what's eligible at all → when the clock runs → special digital waiver path → storefront UI → customer emails.

 For conceptual deep dives see Eligibility Rules, Digital Content Waiver, Email Templates, and Annex I Translations.